jamesarosen/Timecop.js/README.md

 ## How ##

+Call `Timecop.install()` once to get started.
+This replaces `Date` with `Timecop.MockDate`.
+After that, you can travel through time at will.

 Travel to the morning of October 17, 2010, and allow time to continue advancing:

     Timecop.travel(new Date(2010, 10, 17, 11, 45));